sourceallies/glue-biscuit/README.md

 During the creation of a data lake, you *will* make mistakes.
 At some point you're going to have to re-process some amount of data.
 Doing this without re-processing the entire dataset is an important feature of building a well performing data lake.

-The important feature for this in Glue is "bookmarks".
+The important feature for this in Glue is "Bookmarks".
 Bookmarks allow you to keep track of what data has already been processed, and to re-run jobs with a subset of the complete dataset.

 #### Job Creation